-As of OTP 23, the distributed disk\log feature has been deprecated and it has also been scheduled for removal in OTP 24.
+As of OTP 23, the distributed disk_log feature has been deprecated and it has also been removed in OTP 24.

-erl\interface registry
+erl interface registry

-As of OTP 23, the registry functionality part of erl\interface has been deprecated and it has also been scheduled for removal in OTP 24.
+As of OTP 23, the registry functionality part of erl_interface has been deprecated and it has also been removed in OTP 24.